plentymarkets/plugin-elastic-export-google-shopping/meta/documents/user_guide_en.md

 Refer to the [Exporting data formats for price search engines](https://knowledge.plentymarkets.com/en/basics/data-exchange/exporting-data#30) page of the manual for further details about the individual format settings.

-The following table lists details for settings, format settings and recommended item filters for the format **SchuheDE-Plugin**.
+The following table lists details for settings, format settings and recommended item filters for the format **GoogleShopping-Plugin**.

 <table>
     <tr>